melmink/election-analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- The county turnout results were:
+  - Jefferson County had 10.5% of the total votes with 38,855 votes.
+  - Denver County had 82.8% of the total votes with 306,055 votes.
+  - Arapahoe had 6.7% of the total votes with 24,801 votes.
+- The county with the largest number of votes was:
+  - Denver County with 306,055 votes.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane
 - The candidate results were:
   - Charles Casper Stockham received 23.1% of the vote and 85,213 number of votes.
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.